-The Phase 2 drill program commenced in January and is being undertaken by a larger drill rig with the capability to test for stacked skarns and porphyry targets at depth.
-The Phase 2 drill program is planned to comprise up to 15,000 metres, testing the depth extent of the hydrothermal system at the Montana de Cobre and Cresta Verde Zones.
-A first pass Hybrid controlled Source Audio-Magnetotelluric ("Hybrid CSAMT") survey undertaken in December identified "probable feeder structures" at both zones, which extend to a large resistive feature at depth.
-The resistive feature below Montana de Cobre Zone is interpreted as a potential copper-gold porphyry system (see January 12, 2022 press release) and drilling will test this feature, as well as for potential stacked copper-gold skarns.
+The Phase 2 drill program commenced in January and is being undertaken by a larger drill rig with the capability to test for stacked skarns and porphyry targets at deeper levels.
+The Phase 2 drill program is planned to comprise up to 15,000 metres dependent on results.
+Drilling is designed to test for skarn and porphyry copper-gold mineralization at the Montana de Cobre and Cresta Verde Zones.

 Copper and gold mineralization at Montana de Cobre Zone occurs within a strongly skarn altered dolomite of the upper Ferrobamba Formation and there are other such favourable carbonate units within the lower Ferrobamba.
 The nearby Las Bambas deposit is partially hosted by an impure limestone at the lower Ferrobamba Formation, and therefore this represents an attractive target at Jasperoide.
 The new discovery of skarn and massive sulphide mineralization at Cresta Verde Zone will also be tested, exploring for potential high grade copper sulphide mineralization at depth (bornite) and the source of these hydrothermal fluids.
+A first pass Hybrid controlled Source Audio-Magnetotelluric ("Hybrid CSAMT") survey undertaken in December identified "probable feeder structures", which extend to a large resistive feature at depth.
+Resistive features are interpreted to represent silificied and skarn altered rocks, which are attractive targets (see January 12, 2022 press release).

+In Q2, the large rig will continue to test surface rock and soil geochemical anomalies that show coincident geophysical features at depth, which include resistive (silicification), chargeability (sulphides) and magnetic (magnetite) anomalies.